Critical Marine Navigational Tools & Their Functions Explained

 A Radar detects objects in poor visibility conditions, including other vessels and landmasses, which is vital for avoiding collisions.

-It utilizes electromagnetic radio wave pulses and aerials to detect the range, bearing, and speed of surrounding objects.
+A marine radar utilizes electromagnetic radio wave pulses and aerials to detect the range, bearing, and speed of surrounding objects.
 It also comes in two types: an S-Band and an X-Band Radar.

 This tool provides a comprehensive picture of the ship’s surroundings by “printing” the radio waves on a Plan position indicator or PPI.